numbbo/workshops/sources-webpage/source/BBOB-2018/index.rst

 various languages (C/C++, Matlab/Octave, Java, and Python) to benchmark algorithms on three different test suites (single-objective with and without noise a well as a noiseless bi-objective suite).
-Postprocessing data and comparing algorithm performance will be equally automatized with COCO (up to already prepared LaTeX templates for writing papers).
-As a new feature for the 2018 edition, we will provide significantly easier access to the already benchmarked data sets such that the analysis of already available COCO data becomes simple(r).
+Postprocessing data and comparing algorithm performance is equally automatized with COCO (up to already prepared LaTeX templates for writing papers).
+As a new feature for the 2018 edition, we provide significantly easier access to the already benchmarked data sets such that the analysis of already available COCO data becomes simple(r).

-Analyzing the vast amount of available benchmarking data (from 200+ experiments collected throughout the years) will be therefore a special focus of BBOB-2018.
+Analyzing the vast amount of available benchmarking data (from 200+ experiments collected throughout the years) will be therefore one special focus of BBOB-2018.
 Given that the field of (multiobjective) Bayesian optimization received renewed interest in the recent past, we would also like to re-focus our efforts towards benchmarking algorithms for expensive problems (aka